banisterious/obsidian-canvas-roots/docs/user-guide.md

 When you close and reopen a family chart, it returns to the same state.

+### Kinship Labels

+Toggle relationship labels on connecting lines to show how people are related:

+1. Open the **Layout** menu (gear icon in toolbar)
+2. Enable **Show kinship labels**
+3. Links now display "Parent" or "Spouse" labels

+This helps clarify relationship types at a glance, especially useful when presenting or reviewing complex family structures.

+### Multiple Chart Views

+Open additional family chart tabs to compare different branches or root persons:

+**Open a new chart:**
+1. Press `Ctrl/Cmd + P`
+2. Type "Canvas Roots: Open new family chart"
+3. Select a root person
+4. A new chart tab opens alongside existing ones

+**Duplicate current chart:**
+1. Click the three-dot menu (⋮) on the chart tab
+2. Select **Duplicate view**
+3. A copy of the current chart opens in a new tab

+This allows you to:
+- Compare different branches side-by-side
+- Keep one view on ancestors while exploring descendants in another
+- Navigate to different people without losing your current position

 ### Toolbar Reference

 | Button | Function |